 The largest basilica of the Franciscan order started in 1294.
 It is also called 'the Pantheon of Italian glories' because here the mortal remains of Michelangelo Buonarroti, Galileo Galilei, Niccolò Machiavelli, composers Giaccomo Rossini, Luigi Cherubini, Mykolas Oginski, poets Vittorio Alfieri and Ugo Foscolo are buried.
 The monumental tombs were created by the artist such […]

 Florence is widely known as the cradle of the Renaissance.
 However, it is in the Middle Ages that the base for the flowering of the Renaissance art in the 15th century was laid.
-The Medieval tour of Florence will let you discover its deepest soul, with its towers, the city’s guilds in the church […]
+The Medieval tour of Florence will let you discover its deepest soul, with its towers, the city’s guilds in the church of […]